lilycalre/Align-AV-HuBERT/README.md

 #### Seq2Seq decoding on fiexed shift number from (-25, 25) frames

-In terms of Fairseq, to test on fiexed shift number from (-25, 25) frames, please change "from .hubert_dataset_alignment import AVHubertDataset" to "from .hubert_dataset_fixedshift import AVHubertDataset" in the hubert_pretraining.py.
+In terms of Fairseq, to test on fiexed shift number from (-25, 25) frames, please use "from .hubert_dataset_fixedshift import AVHubertDataset" and "from .sequence_generator_plusalignment import SequenceGenerator" in the hubert_pretraining.py.

 ```sh